alexacanche/Big-Data-Management/bigdataprinciples3_4.md

 - **Extensibility**: Open to changes without big losses.
 - **Ad hoc queries**: Mine a dataset arbitrarily.
 - **Minimal maintenance**: Less work required to keep a system running smoothly.
-- **Debuggability**: Show precisely the mistakes if done any.

-### 6. Give an exmaple of fully incremental architecture (different from the book).
-Open question.
-(Example: the rating of movies for a certain page, saves the average of ratign fro movies until more people rate and the rate is incremented or decreased)

-### 7. Describe some problems of the fully incremental architecture
-- **Operational complexity**: When space is unsed a proccess called compaction is done to reclaim this space, unfortunately it lower the performance od the machine.
-- **Extreme complexity of achieving eventual consistency**: Being available for updates inpresence any failure.
-- **Lack of human-fault tolerance**: A data system with human-fault tolerance is vital since they are unavoidable.

-### 8. Give a brief and concise description of each layer of the lambda achitecture.
-- **Batch Layer**: Stores an immutable, constantly growing master dataset, and compute arbitrary functions on that dataset.
-- **Serving Layer**: When new batch views are available, the serving layer automatically swaps those in so that more up-to-date results are available.
-- **Speed Layer**: Similar to batch layer, the only difference is that the speed layer only looks at recent data.

-### 9. Write some 5 other examples of elastic clouds.
-(answers may vary)
-- Google cloud.
-- Azure.
-- Softlayer.
-- Vmware.
-- AlertLogic.

-### 10. What is HDFS?
-Is a distributed, fault-tolerant storage system that can scale to petabytes of data.
+- **Debuggability**: Show precisely the mistakes if donestributed, fault-tolerant storage system that can scale to petabytes of data.
 MapReduce is a horizontally scalable computation framework that integrates with HDFS

 ## Chapter 2: Data model for Big Data